 Your optic nerve connects your eye to your brain.
 Your optometrist will use eye drops to enlarge your pupils.
 They will then examine your eyes using a slit lamp (a microscope with a very bright light) and assess whether your optic nerve has been damaged by the glaucoma.

-The eye drops that are used to widen your pupils could affect your ability to drive.
-Therefore you may need to make alternative arrangements for getting home after your appointment, such as asking a family member to collect you.
+The eye drops used to widen your pupils could affect your ability to drive.
+You should make alternative arrangements for getting home after your appointment.

-If your optometrists suspects that you have glaucoma, they will refer you to an ophthalmologist (see box, right) for further tests.
+If your optometrists suspects glaucoma, they will refer you to an ophthalmologist for further tests.
 Your ophthalmologist will confirm your diagnosis and find out:

 - how developed the glaucoma is